dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 #### User Session Log Report

-This report shows the users log showing the Checkout time (when user went into the account), Checkin time ('Saved', 'Submitted', or cancelled activity in the account), and total time in the account per each account session.
+This report shows the users log showing the Checkout time (when user went into the account), Checkin time ('Saved', 'Submitted', or canceled activity in the account), and total time in the account per each account session.
 (Filtering: Minimum of 1 user selected; max of 7 days selected).
 The date range on this report is the ChangeHistory Audit Date (Check Out & Check In of the Account Dates).